nisargpatel7042lva/Zetaris/CONTRIBUTING.md

-# Contributing to Zetaris
+# Contributing to SafeMask

-Thank you for your interest in contributing to Zetaris!
+Thank you for your interest in contributing to SafeMask!
 This document provides guidelines and instructions for contributors.

 ## Table of Contents
 1. [Code of Conduct](#code-of-conduct)